 How do students find a faculty supervisor? »

-What is the placement supervisor’s role? »
+What is the site supervisor’s role? »

 What is the faculty supervisor’s role? »